ecbypi/besko/README.md

 Anyone intersted in Rails can take a peek and hopefully learn something or help me learn something.
 Some things to look for are:

-* Single page interfaces driven by Backbone.js.
+* Single page interfaces driven by Ember.js.
 * Authententication using Touchstone headers (mostly configured via Apache).
-* Turnip/Rspec to drive development.
+* Rspec to drive development.

 ## Future Plans